Darrman/WarOfLovers/README.md

 Marth and Alear's wedding day will prove to be fateful...

 ## Features
-- Six playable chapters
+- 12 playable chapters
 - Voice clips
 - Unit randomisation
-- Akaneian maps reimagined
+- Akaneian and Elibian maps reimagined
 - Dismount
 - Unit variety
 - A close-to-FE1 Falchion